Laf111/CEMU-Batch-Framework/README.md

 - **CEMU is already portable, what about install CEMU on a USB drive directlty?**

-    - First, it might heavily drop performances especially if some shaders needs to compile while playing (USB drives don't like read/write access at the same time)
+    - First, it might heavy performance drops especially if some shaders needs to compile while playing (USB drives don't like read/write access at the same time)

     - If you install a single version of CEMU :
-        - you'll have to change most of the settings on every hosts (and need to backup them manually)
+        - you'll have to change most of the settings on every host (and need to backup them manually)
         - you'll have to recompile all shader caches each time on each host

     - If you install a version for each host (and use a specific mlc01 folder location) :